|Nutrition Facts (per serving)|

 1/2 to 2/3 cups cooked pork offal, or combination of sliced tenderloin, spleen, and kidney, or pork meat

 1 tablespoon fish sauce, or to taste

 1 ounce crushed chicharron, or to taste

 1 medium (4-1/8" long) scallions, for garnish

 Gather the ingredients.

 Divide the egg noodles between two large bowls.

-Add the pork offal slices (or pork meat slices) and liver.
-Season with fish sauce.
+Add the pork tenderloin and offal (or pork meat slices).
+Season with fish sauce to taste.
 Cook just until the meat has absorbed the fish sauce and the liver is cooked through but not overdone.